tomsoderlund/toms-guidebooks/Tools/Cursor IDE.md

 ### 2. Using Agent Mode Effectively
 - Highlight code before pressing `Cmd+I` to include it in context.
-- After opening Agent Mode, `Cmd+N` is useful for starting a new chat.
+- After opening Agent Mode, `Cmd+N` is useful for starting a new chat (resetting the context).
 - Use `/` when starting to type to include code files in context.
 - Use `@` to add files or docs, and `@web` to force a web search.
 - `Cmd+Shift+V` = paste as code/text, not as file reference